patthoege/pawsome-care/README.md

 [Back to top](<#table-of-contents>)

 ### Thank You Page
 After completing the sign-up process, users will be directed to the thank you page, where they will see a content text box thanking them for choosing Pawsome Care.
+In addition to the content, the thank you page also includes a button that allows users to return to the home page.
 This page serves as confirmation that their registration was successful and that they will soon be able to enjoy the benefits of our platform.
 The thank you page is a small but important detail that shows our commitment to customer satisfaction and appreciation for their trust in our services.

 <details><summary><b>Desktop Thank You Image</b></summary>